Dublin

 Dublin transfers to Switzerland are mainly enforced by air to the airports of Zurich, Geneva and Basel, but they can also take place by land from neighbouring countries.

 Dublin returnees are received by the police at the airport or the border post.
 If the person has been transferred according to a ‘take back’ request, meaning that they have already applied for asylum in Switzerland in the past, they will have to report to the migration authorities of the canton to which they had been attributed (if such attribution had already taken place), regardless of the state of the procedure.
 The procedure will then be resumed, if there has not yet been a negative decision on the merits.
-If the person is transferred according to a ‘take charge’ request, meaning that they do not have applied for asylum in Switzerland before, they have to report to the federal asylum centre which the police indicates to them.
+If the person is transferred according to a ‘take charge’ request, meaning that they have not applied for asylum in Switzerland before, they have to report to the federal asylum centre which the police points them to.
 The police give the person a public transport ticket to facilitate the journey to the cantonal migration office or the federal asylum centre.
-If the person has health problems that require the organisation of a transfer, either the canton or the federal asylum centre will organise the transfer from the airport or border post.[105]
+If the person has health problems that require the organisation of a transfer, either the canton or the federal asylum centre will organise the transfer from the airport or border post.[102]

 No obstacles for applicants transferred back to Switzerland under Dublin have been observed.